Indecisiveness: The Path to Inaction

 Now for me particularly, I have noticed that indecision, whether others' or my own, has an unmistakable relationship to fear of loss.
 And as redundant as it may sound, behind every decision, there is always a choice.
 Behind every choice, there is something that we hold onto and something that we let go.

 Whether we choose A and let go of B, or vice versa, or even when we let go of both, we are connecting to loss, or more accurately, to a sense of loss.
 The 'bigger' the decision we need to make, the 'bigger' this idea of loss.
 This sense of loss connects us to pain.
 And let's be honest here.
 Feeling pain and/or discomfort is not something we really like.

 There is an instinctual drive within is that makes us avoid pain (especially the emotional kind).
 To avoid the pain, we avoid the sense of loss and to avoid the sense of loss, we avoid making decisions.
 Hence, indecision as a state of being; leading to the procrastination of life.

 Great.
 Now what?

-What comes to mind is... being in gratitude.
-Being able to see the gifts that can come from A or B, instead of focusing about what we might not experience in the lack of either.
-Shift the fear-of-loss mindset, to create an excitement-to-experience mindset.
+One such tool that is available to everyone and has guaranteed results, is simple and powerful, is gratitude.
+Being able to see the gifts that can come from A or B, instead of just focusing on our potential losses, is a way tilt the balance in the favor of taking action.
+Shifting the fear-of-loss mindset, to create an excitement-to-experience mindset.

-As I read this, I am reminded that we came without a map and compass... and it is okay to get lost from time to time.
+As I am rereading this piece, I am reminded that we all come without a map and compass, and it is okay to get lost from time to time.
 Right?
 So in the words of Phil McGraw...
 "Sometimes you make the right decision, sometimes you make the decision right"!
-And if that does not work... you can always choose again!